How to design primers for PCR

 Primers – also called oligonucleotides or oligos – are short, single-stranded nucleic acids used in the initiation of DNA synthesis.
 During PCR reactions, they anneal to the plus and minus strands of the template DNA, flanking the sequence that needs to be amplified.

 If you want to learn more about PCR and primers in general, refer to our blog post: The complete guide to PCR.
 It explains in more detail what PCR is, what a master mix consists of, and how the different components interact during the three steps of PCR.

 How to design PCR primers?

 PCR primers have to be tailored to both the region of interest of your template DNA and your reaction conditions.
-This means that, unlike the other components of the PCR master mix, you can't just buy them, but need to design them yourself using a primer design tool.
+This means that, unlike the other components of the PCR master mix, you can't just buy them, but need to design them yourself.
+Usually a primer design tool is used.
 Examples of free primer design tools are:

 - Primer-BLAST from the US National Center for Biotechnology Information

 - Primer3Plus from the Bioinformatics Group of Wageningen University